Azure/azure-powershell/src/Websites/Websites.Autorest/docs/Get-AzStaticWebApp.md

 # Get-AzStaticWebApp

 ## SYNOPSIS
-Description for Gets all static sites in the specified resource group.
+Description for Gets the details of a static site.

 ## SYNTAX